Prof. Steve Beeby

 Dr Marie O’Mahony is Programme Leader for the MSc E-textiles and Wearable Technologies with Winchester School of Art, University of Southampton.
 In addition to her role in academia that spans universities in Canada, Australia, Ireland and UK, Marie has worked as a consultant in industry and brings research interests that include design, e-textiles, wearables, printed electronics and sustainability.
 Marie is a member of the E-textile Innovation Lab and has published 5 books with Thames and Hudson.

-Dr Russel Torah
+Dr. Russel Torah

 University of Southampton